-Other receivables are stated at their fair value.
+Other receivables are initially stated at their fair value and subsequently at amortised cost.

 Trade and other payables

 Trade and other payables are initially stated at their fair value and subsequently at amortised cost.

 Financial liabilities and equity instruments

 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the group after deducting all of its liabilities.